CiscoDevNet/MUD-Manager/README.md

 ## MongoDB Tools

-Two scripts are included to manipulate the MUD Manger collections in MongoDB.
+Two scripts are included to manipulate the MUD Manager collections in MongoDB.
   * mud_clobber_db.
-This can be used to clean out the MUD Manger collections, which forces MUD files to be fetched and access policy to be re-gererated.
+This can be used to clean out the MUD Manager collections, which forces MUD files to be fetched and access policy to be re-gererated.
   * mud_show_db.
 This displays the contents of the three collections used by the MUD Manager.

 ## Examples

 The examples directory includes an example of a "luminaire", which includes a sample MUD file, sample MUD file server, certificates, and instructions how to use the mud_test_command to invoke the MUD Manager.

-## MUD Manger Test Command
+## MUD Manager Test Command

 A simple test command is included, which initates REST APIs to the MUD Manager and verifies that the MUD Manager can download and process a  MUD file.